Clubs say new Champions League fairer and more lucrative

-GENEVA European clubs are anticipating another windfall after changes to the Champions League and say the new system will be fairer as well as making them richer.
+GENEVA (Reuters) - European clubs are anticipating another windfall after changes to the Champions League and say the new system will be fairer as well as making them richer.

 The European Clubs Association (ECA) said it expected revenue from the Champions League and Europa League to jump from 2.35 billion euros ($2.62 billion) per season to around 3 billion euros from 2018-19, when the changes, announced by UEFA last month, come into force.